JhonSidney/Watch/README.md

 # Watch
-watch is a code that prints the current time to your console
+- Watch is a code that prints the current time to your console
+- Object Oriented with python.